 - Follow up with a review of the needed clarifications

-New residents, attending providers, Arizona doctors entering into their first employment contract or an established physician looking for new employment can all benefit from a thorough contract review.
-By employing an experienced attorney in Arizona for your representation, you can insure that you will be able to fully understand the extensive and complex wording included in your contract or agreement.
-Arizona cities:
+New residents, attending providers, Arizona doctors entering their first employment contract, or an established physician looking for new employment can all benefit from a thorough contract review.
+By employing an experienced attorney in Arizona for your representation, you can ensure that you will be able to fully understand the extensive and complex wording included in your contract or agreement.

-The present day conclusion is simple: An Arizona physician should not enter into any contract without having the agreement put through a review by an Arizona lawyers firm.
-There is simply too much at risk for a physician to take contract matters into their own hands without an attorney at their side.
-In addition to the specific professional implications, contract terms can significantly impact a physician’s family, lifestyle, and future.
-The future can be impacted by incorrect or restrictive non-compete clauses in Arizona, and you will want to be part of those delivering any Covid vaccine program and have an outline of what is expected in your contract.
+The present-day conclusion is simple: An Arizona physician should not enter into any contract without having the agreement reviewed by an Arizona lawyer’s firm.
+There is much at risk for a physician to take contract matters into their own hands without an attorney.

 Business Terms Review

-There are many important contract terms and clauses which can present complex and diverse issues for any physician facing signing a contract or agreement, including:
+There are many essential contract terms and clauses which can present complex and diverse issues for any physician facing signing a contract or agreement, including: